mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ### What is Replication?

-In this lesson, we're going to cover *replication* and how it makes your data more durable. *MongoDB* uses *asynchronous statement based replication* because it's plateform independent and allows more flexibility within
+In this lesson, we're going to cover *replication* and how it makes your data more durable. *MongoDB* uses *asynchronous statement based replication* because it's plateform independent and allows more flexibility within a *replica set*.
+But first, let's just talk about where *replication* is. *Replication* is the concept of maintaining multiple copies of your data.
+This is really important concept in *mongoDB*, but really in any database system.